Duchess (The Stranglers song)

-"Duchess" is a single by The Stranglers from the album The Raven.
+"Duchess" is a single by the Stranglers from the album The Raven.
 The ninth track on the album, it peaked at number 14 in the UK Singles Chart.
 The supporting video for the song was banned by the BBC, as they deemed it blasphemous for its content, which featured the band dressed up as choirboys.

 Reception

 Smash Hits said, "Hugh Cornwell actually sings.
 Yeah, a bit shaky maybe, but it's proper singing.
 And the song's quite nice.
 But it's also repetitive and lacks any real substance."
+Fred Thomas of AllMusic noted the song's "proto-new wave synth pop" fueled The Raven's success.